Netflix Inc (NFLX) 2023 Q2 法說會逐字稿

 Gregory K. Peters - Co-CEO, President & Director

 • Well, I would say, as I mentioned before, the way to think about these, the way that we're seeing them in terms of the members that are signing up, borrowers are spinning off right now, I would characterize them as well qualified.
-They are folks that have watched Netflix for a long period of time.
-They know how Netflix works, so they're behaving in terms of retention characteristics, churn characteristics like more higher tenure subscribers, which is good.
+They are folks that have watched Netflix for a long period of time and they know how Netflix works, so they're behaving in terms of retention characteristics, churn characteristics like more higher tenure subscribers, which is good.
 That means better retention.

 • Spencer Adam Neumann - CFO